The-Academic-Observatory/coki-language/README.md

 # COKI Language Detection
-This project contains scripts to detect the language of academic papers based on their titles and abstracts.
+This project contains scripts to detect the language of academic papers based on their titles and abstracts and to analyse them.

+See the `output_graphs` folder for charts and aggregated data.

 ## 1. Pre-requisites
 * Python 3.8